 So, let's talk money.
 To be able to deliver this performance and quality for £250 is quite good, especially when compared to the big brands.

 I've recently tested the latest version of Shimano's top flight RC9 and they are brilliant in almost every aspect, apart from the massive £319.99 price tag.
 The Le Cols match them on stiffness, and I'd say their upper is even just a little bit more comfortable – plus you've got 70 quid in your back pocket.

 I've also tested the Giant Surge Pro Road Shoes which are £25 more than the Le Cols, but the Giants can't compete on comfort.
 They are a bit heavier too.

-Awesome performance and extreme levels of comfort, if one of the three sizes suits your feet
+Awesome performance and extreme levels of comfort, now with more sizes available

 If you're thinking of buying this product using a cashback deal why not use the road.cc Top Cashback page and get some top cashback while helping to support your favourite independent cycling website